01942 826 270 . info@alpineexploratory.com

 Poles

 A pair of poles is essential for balance.
 These can be your normal collapsible walking poles, or your ski poles, or poles given to you when hiring your snowshoes.
-If using walking poles it's preferable to fit snow baskets in place of the usual smaller baskets, in order to stop the poles sinking into the snow as much.
+If using walking poles it's preferable to fit snow baskets in place of the usual smaller baskets, in order to stop the poles sinking as far into the snow.

 Avalanche transceiver